Heathrow Terminal 4 tube station

 Heathrow Terminal 4 is a London Underground station at Heathrow Airport on the Heathrow branch of the Piccadilly line.
-The station is situated in Travelcard Zone 6.
+The next stations are Hatton Cross to the east and Heathrow Terminals 2 & 3 in a one-way operation at the airport.
+The station is located in London fare zone 6.

 History

+In 1979, approval for a fourth terminal at Heathrow Airport was granted.
+An extension of the Piccadilly line to serve the new terminal was agreed in October 1981.
+The station box would be built by the British Airports Authority as part of the £200 million construction cost of the new terminal.
+By 1982, construction of the fourth terminal building was behind schedule, and in July 1982 the location of the station was moved from below the terminal building to a nearby car park.

+Construction

+Construction began in February 1983.
+London Regional Transport funded the construction of 2.5 mi of new tunnels, the track and the fit-out of the station, at a cost of £23 million.
+Construction was completed by November 1985.
+It was built by Balfour Beatty, and the ticket hall.

+Opening

+The station was officially opened by the Prince and Princess of Wales on 1 April 1986, before opening the Terminal 4 itself shortly afterwards.
+Trains, however, did not stop at the station until 12 April, when the new terminal started to handle flights.

-The station opened on 12 April 1986 to serve the then recently opened Heathrow Terminal 4.
-It is situated on a unidirectional loop tunnel which was constructed between the existing Hatton Cross and Heathrow Terminals 2 & 3 stations.
+The station is situated on a unidirectional loop tunnel which was constructed between the existing Hatton Cross and Heathrow Terminals 2 & 3 stations.
 The station is one of four on the London Underground with only one platform, and is the only one with one-way train service.
 It is adjacent to Heathrow Terminal 4 railway station used by Elizabeth line services that travel through the newer mainline tunnel.

 In-service routing took trains from Hatton Cross to Terminal 4 then Terminals 2 & 3 and back to Hatton Cross.
 On 7 January 2005, both the loop track and the station were closed temporarily in order to allow the construction of a new rail junction to link to the new Heathrow Terminal 5 station.
 All trains reverted to using the original westbound track from Hatton Cross direct to Heathrow Terminals 2 & 3 which was used prior to the opening of Heathrow Terminal 4.
 For passengers travelling to or from Heathrow Terminal 4, a shuttle bus was provided from Hatton Cross tube station.
 This situation continued until 17 September 2006 when the loop line and station were reopened after construction finished, with new security and customer announcement technologies in place at the station.